TexhBot-Dev/framework/docs/project-structure.md

 - The `commands` directory holds the bot's commands.
 - The `preconditions` directory holds the bot's preconditions (this folder name can be something else, we do not use it internally).
+- The `listeners` directory holds any listeners the bot has.
 - ...

 ### Example Project Structure